sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Assemble Features for Modelling
 ---------------------------------

-It assembles features column into a feature vector using the VectorAssembler Node.
+It assembles the columns to be used in model building into a feature vector using the VectorAssembler Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^